awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 See also [https://aws\.amazon\.com/elasticmapreduce](https://aws.amazon.com/elasticmapreduce/).

 **Amazon Elastic Transcoder**<a name="elastictranscoder"></a>
 A cloud\-based media transcoding service\.
-Elastic Transcoder is a highly scalable tool for converting \(or *transcoding*\) media files from their source format into versions that will play on devices like smartphones, tablets, and PCs\.
+Elastic Transcoder is a highly scalable tool for converting \(or *transcoding*\) media files from their source format into versions that play on devices like smartphones, tablets, and PCs\.
 See also [https://aws\.amazon\.com/elastictranscoder/](https://aws.amazon.com/elastictranscoder/).

 **Amazon ElastiCache**<a name="elasticache"></a>